rebotnix/rbload/README.md

 Jetson Orin NX 16 GB with Jetpack 6.1.1 [YES]
 Jetson AGX ORIN 64GB with Jetpack 5.1.1 [YES]

-More to come.
+More Jetson test to come.

 Please report when you have find an valid test of this application.

 ## Safety Precautions
 - **Monitoring:** Continuously monitor temperature and system performance to prevent damage due to overheating.